duck4i/node-llama/README.md

 Please keep in mind that CUDA is not enabled yet due to complex dependencies so keep the model size in check.

+On MacOS, the Metal backend should come included.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.